santacsj/basicassembler64/README.md

 `>`, `<`
 : hi/lo byte, can preceed any of the above, has the lowest precedence

+`expr`
+: an expression is any combination of the above

 **Assembler Instructions**

 Assembler instructions can be pseudo instructions or assembly language instructions.